Skip links

 Soletair Power HVAC unit in a building

 The system has a modular design principle therefore it is easy to install multiple units if required.
 The storage of CO2 is done in a separate room inside or near the building.
-Carbon dioxide from the CO2 capture system is piped to that room.
+Captured carbon dioxide from Soletair Power’s system is piped to that room.

 Large CO2 storage container for storing captured CO2 using Soletair Power's system at Wärtsilä Sustainable Technology Hub, Vaasa, Finland.